 For every EB-5 investor involved in a project, 10 permanent, full-time U.S. jobs must be created, and so the best properties will be vacant since they have the highest potential for creating jobs where none exist.

 Properties with tenants may work for an EB-5 investment if the property has enough vacant space to accommodate the necessary job creation.
-Also, an investor may be able to count existing jobs if the investment is in a troubled business and prevents jobs from being lost—but proving such circumstances to United States Citizenship and Immigration Services (USCIS) is difficult.
+Also, an investor may be able to count existing jobs if the investment is in a troubled business and prevents jobs from being lost—but proving such circumstances to the United States Citizenship and Immigration Services (USCIS) is difficult.

 In general, vacant industrial, office, and retail spaces selling at one third to one quarter their previously assessed values make the best candidates.